miachm/Calculator/README.md

 # About

 This code was a proof of concept.
 It was done some years ago (2013?).
-I hadn't even started my degree yet, so you won't see any popular algorithm for this problem.
+I hadn't even started my degree yet, so you won't see any popular algorithm.
 Instead, there are a lot of work arounds for try to solve the problem.

 But...
 It works great!
 Even when you don't know the theory, you can find a solution with cleverness.
 That's why i like this code.